TevinFinessin/wiz_app/README.md

 # WizApp

-To find Each players On the Washington Wizards
+To find Each players stats On the Washington Wizards enter a number 1-12 and you should able to return back their stats from NBA.com.
+Once you enter a number and would like to go go again enter "wiz" to rerun back to the menu with all the players.
+Enter "x" or "X" to exit the app.

 ## Installation